Course Syllabus

 - Spend 45-60 minutes discussing mental health strategies and the readings with at least two others in the class

-- "The Doctor Who Championed Hand-Washing and Briefly Saved Lives" (R. Davis)
+- "The Doctor Who Championed Hand-Washing and Briefly Saved Lives" Links to an external site.
+(R. Davis)

-- "Fritz Haber and Carl Bosch" (C. Flavell-While)
+- "Fritz Haber and Carl Bosch" Links to an external site.
+(C. Flavell-While)

-- "Leaded Gas Was a Known Poison the Day It Was Invented" (K. Eschner)
+- "Leaded Gas Was a Known Poison the Day It Was Invented" Links to an external site.
+(K. Eschner)

 Recommended: